jakobjassmann/ecodes-dk-lidar/README.md

 This project has been developed with OPALS 2.3.2.0, Python 2.7 (as distributed with OPALS), pandas (0.24.2), GDAL 2.2.4 (from OSgeo4W64) and SAGA GIS 7.8.2 executed on Windows 2012 Server 64 bit.

 ## Contributors
-PI leading the research for this project: Signe Normand (signe.normand@bios.au.dk)
+PI leading the research for this project: Signe Normand (signe.normand@bio.au.dk)

-Repository maintanance and code development: Jakob Assmann (j.assmann@bios.au.dk)
+Repository maintanance and code development: Jakob Assmann (j.assmann@bio.au.dk)

 Selection and computation of output variables: Urs Treier, Andràs Zlinszky and Jesper Moeslund.